 1. Stay at Hôtel Royal

 Looking for something less traditional?
 The Manotel Group has five other hotels all uniquely renovated.
-N’vY (previously Epsom) is brand new to Geneva and has a cool, artsy vibe.
+N’vY (previously Epsom) has a cool, artsy vibe.
 Hotel Auteuil is an urban lover’s dream with its modern design.
 Hotel Kipling is the hotel of choice if you’re looking for an exotic retreat.
 Hotel Jade was designed to give Feng Shui lovers the perfect getaway.
 Hotel Edelweiss is where you will get that mountain experience with its Swiss chalet style.

 41, rue de Lausanne